More is less

 Simulation Insights and Differences

 Process simulation is a long-established tool for garnering knowledge about genuine errors – and not just the kind suggested in the context of trouble- shooting.
 It is also used in product devel- opment to identify and, if possible, rule out potential problems from the outset.
 Furthermore, simulation can be used to evaluate alternative processes and ma- terials.
 However, in many cases, process simulation is just one part of the development chain, and that is why the coupling together of different simulation methods is growing in popularity.
-For instance, in many companies it is standard practice to couple process simulation with structural simulation as a way of transferring addi- tional data such as anisotropic material properties, weld lines, etc.
+For instance, in many companies it is standard practice to couple process simulation with structural simulation as a way of transferring addi- tional data such as anisotropic material properties, weld lines, etc..

 Such coupling methods are also available when it comes to designing lens products.
 For example, the refrac- tive index or even the deformation can be exported from Moldex3D to Code V, a software for optical design.
-This approach yields more meaningful results,
+This approach yields more meaningful results, e.g. in terms of possible imaging errors, and lends itself to both injection molding and injection compression molding.

 It must be pointed out that the simulations for both injection-compression molding and optical properties differ noticeably in some aspects from the routines actually employed in injection molding, namely process control and treatment of the simulation model.
 The simulation is performed in 3D and, for both processes, is broken down into the various phases of filling, compression, packing, and cooling.